jnozzi/cocoadev.com/markdown/LoadingAJarInJNI.md

 		fprintf(stderr, "Can't create Java VM\n");
 		exit(1);

-cls = (*env)->General/FindClass(env, "General/MyJavaClass");
+cls = (*env)->FindClass(env, "MyJavaClass");

-What I get is the following:	*Exception in thread "main" java.lang.General/NoClassDefFoundError: General/MyJavaClass*.
+What I get is the following:	*Exception in thread "main" java.lang.NoClassDefFoundError: MyJavaClass*.
 What am I doing wrong?
-(PS: Had a similar problem when trying to use the General/JavaBridge -- I couldn't find the classes in my Jar file.)
+(PS: Had a similar problem when trying to use the JavaBridge -- I couldn't find the classes in my Jar file.)

 ----